 Typically we explain taste—in food, music, movies, art— in terms of culture, upbringing, and sheer chance.
 In what we buy often the same applies.
-It is also attributed to life-experiences, association with certain people or places, the experience of which effects us each individually.
-Life’s experiences also endow us with appreciation and discernment; the value of longevity of a materials used, the practicality of application, the sheer ebullience of style or use.
+It is also attributed to life experiences, and association with certain people or places, the experience of which affects us each individually.
+Life’s experiences also endow us with appreciation and discernment; the value of longevity of the materials used, the practicality of application, together with the sheer abundance of styles or use.

 In recent years there have been several attempts to explain taste from biological perspectives: either neuroscience or evolutionary psychology.
 These types of explanations are vague enough to always sound true, but they rarely contain enough detail to account for the specific tastes of individuals or groups.
 Still, there’s much food for thought in these scientific proto-theories of taste and aesthetics.